angulardart-community/website/content/en/docs/guide/setup/index.md

 ---
 title: Setup for Development
-description: How to use Dart tools to create and run Angular apps
+description: How to use Dart tools to create and run Angular apps.
 draft: false
 menu:
   docs: